-FBRI is proud to announce the availability of a new FBRI Graduate Fellowship beginning in fall 2017 at the College of Natural Resources, University of Idaho, in Moscow, Idaho.
+The FBRI Graduate Fellowship began in fall of 2017 at the College of Natural Resources, University of Idaho, in Moscow, Idaho.
 This is a fully-funded FBRI commitment to begin bringing forward forestry research professionals well versed in a broader understanding of individual tree dynamics, silvicultural quantitative effects, and nonparametric approaches to site, taper and growth models.

 Four forestry professionals from FBRI contributing organizations have been accepted into the FBRI M.S.
 Fellowship Program beginning Fall of 2017.
 They will balance their current full-time professional position while pursuing an M.S. degree from the University of Idaho.
 They are: